otrv4/otrv4/notes/tor-dev-meeting-notes.md

 received, while the sender should reveal MAC keys for messages which the receiver has confirmed receiving.

-TODO: decide how to handle dropped messages.
-Do we set a time limit so we don't have to keep key material around forever?

 TODO: decide whether we should reveal one MAC key per message, or reveal a head value for which every MAC key in that chain can be derived.

-TODO: define what receiver confirmation of having received a message means.

 ### 3. Superencryption